bamlab/ecoappscore/devicesDurability/performances/flashlightScore.md

 ## Measure

-For this measure, we will use Flashlight, an open source project developed by BAM.
+For this measure, we will use Flashlight, an open source project developed by @bam.tech.
 We follow the steps written [here](https://docs.flashlight.dev/) to measure in live the performance of the app or [here](https://docs.flashlight.dev/test/getting-started) if we want to automatise some tests.
 We can even use [the cloud version](https://docs.flashlight.dev/cloud/intro).

+## iOS

+For the moment, Flashlight is not available on iOS.

 ### Grading